mcsee/Software-Design-Articles/Articles/Theory/The One and Only Software Design Principle/readme.md

 ## Models to the rescue

-When building models of any kind we want to simulate the conditions that occur in the observed real world so that we can follow each element of interest in our simulation and stimulate it to observe the changes in the same way that they happen in the real world.
+When building models of any kind we want to simulate the conditions that occur in the observed real-world so that we can follow each element of interest in our simulation and stimulate it to observe the changes in the same way that they happen in the real-world.

 Meteorologists make mathematical models to predict and anticipate the behavior of climate and most scientific disciplines are based on these simulations.